National Fettuccine Alfredo Day:

 - Post on social media

-You can also observe the National Fettuccine Alfredo Day by posting on social media using the #NationalFettuccineAlfredoDay.
+You can also observe the Fettuccine Alfredo Day by posting on social media using the #NationalFettuccineAlfredoDay.
 Posting this on different social media platforms will create awareness of this auspicious day and inspire people from different parts of the world to learn about the meal.

 - Serve fettuccine in your restaurant